Kai375/Stock/README.md

 * after method: Checks if the date of the object that the methood is called upon is after the date of the object that received as parameter. *The after methood nust use only the before methood!* It can not use the equal methood nor compute an answer using variable values.

 * difference method: Gets a Date object as parameter and compute the number of days between the date of the object that the methood is called upon, and the date of the object that it received as parameter.
-The result value must be Non-   negative.
+The result value must be Non-negative.

 * toString method: Returns a formatted date string- day/month/year <-> dd/mm/yyyy.